2600hz/kazoo/doc/internationalization/numbers.md

 ## Classifiers

-This is a set of regexes to group numbers by type and are not used for routing.
+This is a set of regexps to group numbers by type and are not used for routing.
 Classifiers are used to create groups of numbers that can be restricted, pretty print numbers in emails (like voicemail to email) and provide user friendly names in the UI.

 ```json
 {